portworx/px-docs/monitoring/alerting.md

 ![Grafana data store File](/images/grafana_datastore.png "Grafana data store File")

-Next step would be to import Portworx provided Cluster (TBD: Link to be inserted) and Volume (TBD: Link to be inserted) grafana templates.
+Next step would be to import Portworx provided [Cluster](https://gist.github.com/shailvipx/6da98daa4f5464f855482c1de6a138b2) and [Volume](https://gist.github.com/shailvipx/cccbf6a99d9bfc81a86ced1bebc7039a) grafana templates.

 From the dropdown on left in your grafana dashboard, go to Dashboards -> Import, and add cluster and volume template.